 Note: The general guidelines apply to all current NIU Law certificate programs except the Certificate in Law and Women's and Gender Studies.

-- Certificate programs will 15 to 18 credits.
+- Certificate programs will not require fewer than 15 credits or greater than 18 credits.

 - Certificate programs may also include non-credit requirements when appropriate including, without limitation, extra-curricular competitions, field work and pro bono work.